Is Tik Tok Safe? Monitor Bullying and More

 **This post was updated on March 11,

-But not everyone uses the app how it was intended.
+Not everyone uses the app how it was intended.
 Just like other social media platforms, TikTok is quickly becoming a hotbed of abuses ranging from cyberbullying to sexploitation that parents should monitor with Bark.
 Here we dive into the app’s development and unpack what you need to know as a parent.

 What is TikTok?